Pelsoft/webpacksample/README.md

      `BREAKING CHANGE: webpack < 5 u `
 - Solution

-    Cheack if target: 'node' is configurated in webpack.config.js
+    Check if target: 'node' is configurated in webpack.config.js

     The target: 'node' option tells webpack not to touch any built-in modules like fs or path.